KS4 Options

 My child is on Blue Route, do they have to take a language?

 Continuing to study the language they are taking in Year 9 is open to all TCS students; we don’t limit opportunities for any student.
-For some students this expectation is no problem; they want to continue learning French or German at KS4.
+For some students, this expectation is no problem; they want to continue learning French or German at KS4.
 We also know that some students would rather not do this and there is some flexibility in this decision, but we suggest that those on Blue route should choose one as part of their option choices.
-We ask that students really consider everything surrounding this decision by watching the video clips from Miss Goddard, Head of MFL about why choosing a language is a good thing.
+We ask that students really consider everything surrounding this decision by watching the video clips by Miss Goddard, Head of MFL, about why choosing a language is a good thing.

 When will my child find out about their options?

 We inform students of their confirmed choices in June of Year 9.
-This seems like a long time from when they submit their form however, it takes time to coordinate the option block groups to fit into the whole school timetable for the following academic year, making sure specialist teachers can be timetabled to teach the groups.
+This seems like a long time from when they submit their form.
+However, it takes time to coordinate the option block groups to fit into the whole school timetable for the following academic year, making sure specialist teachers can be timetabled to teach the groups.
 There are lots going on behind the scenes before we are able to confirm options.